philsupertramp/blog/src/notes/zero-shot-classification.md

 3. Evaluate the performance of the model on the zero-shot classification task and fine-tune further if necessary.

 It's as simple as that, just like any other machine learning model, the more data the better the performance.

+**Disclaimer:** This is a theoretical approach.
+I didn't have the resources to train a model on a large corpus of text data and actually try this whole approach and see if it's a feasible solution.
+In the future, I will try to train a model on a larger corpus of text data and see how well it performs on a zero-shot classification task.

 ## Pre-training a language model
 Almost all language models nowadays are trained using the same approach.
 The magic word here is _masked language modeling_.